andrewcooke/choochoo/docs/cda.md

   * [Elevation](elevation) change, `h`.

-  * The distance travelled, `d`.
+  * The distance traveled, `d`.

   * The gravitational potential energy gained (or lost, if climbing).
-    This is `m x g x h` where `m` is mass (rider and bike) and `g` is gravittaional acceleration (9.8 m/s).
+    This is `m x g x h` where `m` is mass (rider and bike) and `g` is gravitational acceleration (9.8 m/s).

   * The kinetic energy before and after (`1/2 x m x v^2`).

   * The average of the squared speed `avg_v2`, assuming that speed varies linearly (constant acceleration).
-You ened to do a little calculus for this, but it turns out that it's `v_a^2 + v_a x v_b + v_b^2` where `v_a` is the speed at the start and `v_b` the speed at the end.
+You need to do a little calculus for this, but it turns out that it's `v_a^2 + v_a x v_b + v_b^2` where `v_a` is the speed at the start and `v_b` the speed at the end.